 Short Circuit Podcast: Liven up your commute by subscribing to our bi-weekly podcast, where IJ lawyers and guests break down the latest developments in the federal circuit courts.

-Bound By Oath Podcast: Stay tuned for a new Short Circuit podcast series taking a deeper dive into different provisions of the Constitution–starting with the 14th Amendment, which turns 150 this year.
+Bound By Oath Podcast: Our new Short Circuit podcast series taking a deeper dive into different provisions of the Constitution–starting with the 14th Amendment, in Season One.
+Your guide on this adventure is Short Circuit’s Editor, John Ross.